Agave aktites Gentry

 Coastal Agave, Sand Dunes Agave

-This species is native to Mexico, known only from the coast of northwestern Sinaloa and northwestern Sonora, where it grows on sand dunes and in coastal thorn forests.
+This species is native to Mexico.
+It is known only from the coast of northwestern Sinaloa and northwestern Sonora, where it grows on dunes and in coastal thorn forests.

-Agave aktites is a rare succulent plant that forms rosettes of linear bluish glaucous gray leaves with brown, short spines along the margins and a long terminal spine.
+Agave aktites is a rare succulent plant that forms rosettes of linear bluish glaucous gray leaves with short brown spines along the margins and a long terminal spine.
 The rosettes grow up to 28 inches (70 cm) tall and 44 inches (1.1 m) in diameter.
 Leaves are up to 24 inches (60 cm) long and 1.2 inches (3 cm) wide.
-After several years of growth, in late winter or early spring, the rosettes send up an erect, up to 13 feet (4 m) tall stalk with clusters of many greenish-yellow flowers.
+After several years of growth, the rosettes send up an erect, up to 13 feet (4 m) tall stalk with clusters of many greenish-yellow flowers in late winter or early spring.
 The rosette dies after flowering but usually produces offsets during its lifetime and bulbils on the flower stem, so this plant will continue to grow.

 The specific epithet "aktites (ak-TY-tees)" is an Ancient Greek noun meaning "coast dweller" and refers to the habitat of the species.

 How to Grow and Care for Agave aktites

 Light: Like all Agaves, this plant requires full sun to partial shade.
 If growing A. aktites indoors, choose a bright, sunny window with as much sun as possible.
 From spring to fall, it loves going outside.

 Soil: A. aktites will tolerate most soils as long as they have good drainage, but its preference is sandy or rocky soil.